 6. Post-launch app maintenance

-App Maintenance is the final yet ongoing step in our procedure.
+Finally, app Maintenance is the ongoing step in our procedure.
 It will continue to be our priority to ensure that millions of people have adopted the app intended for them.

 The following are some advantages of post-launch maintenance during the app development process:

 - Improved user experience: Routine maintenance can improve user experience, address bug repairs and enhance the app’s general operation.

 - Better compatibility: Maintenance can make the app more widely available, ensuring it is compatible with the latest hardware and software.

 - Maintained market relevance: A regularly updated app can maintain market relevance, attract new users, and retain existing ones.

 - Increased reliability: Regular maintenance lowers downtime and increases reliability by ensuring that the app functions effectively and smoothly.

 1. How much does it cost to build an app?